 For more information on the history of Shenandoah National Park, click here.

-The Shenandoah National Park mountain list has grown on summitpost and will continue to grow as more people identify new and interesting summits.
-While most of the main summits have been identified, a lot of the mountains in the Southern part of the park remains without pages.
-This includes most of the notable summits south of Swift Run Gap.
-Over time, it is hoped that these mountains will be added.
-Until then, a novice to Shenandoah has plenty of mountains to choose from, with numerous routes of varying length, elevation gain, and difficulty.
-Among the most rigorous routes that require a combination of hiking and scrambling are Little Devil's Staircase to Hogback Mountain, Old Rag, and Mary's Rock via the "over-the-tunnel" bushwhack (which can only be done in winter and requires class 2 and class 3 rock scrambling and route finding).
+The Shenandoah National Park mountain list has grown on Summitpost.org and will continue to grow as more people identify new and interesting summits.
+There are plenty already on the site; more than enough for a novice to Shenandoah to choose from, with numerous routes of varying length, elevation gain, and difficulty.
+Among the most rigorous routes that require a combination of hiking and scrambling are Little Devil's Staircase to Hogback Mountain, Old Rag, and Mary's Rock via the "over-the-tunnel" bushwhack (which can most safely be climbed in winter and requires class 2 and class 3 rock scrambling and route finding).

 The entrance closest to major hiking areas like Mary's Rock, Stony Man, and Hawksbill is Thornton Gap.
 To get there from DC follow I-66 West and exit onto US 29 at Gainesville.
 Follow to Warrenton, and take 211 West.
 Take 211 past Sperryville up the winding mountain road up to the entrance.